STEAM POWERED LOCOMOTIVES

 This 52 seat lightweight coach was constructed in Philadelphia, Pennsylvania in 1947 by the Budd Company for the Richmond, Fredericksburg and Potomac Railroad.
 It was used primarily in New York-Florida service in such trains as the “Silver Meteor,” the “Havana Special,” and the “West Coast Champion” until the 1970s, when it was sold to Amtrak.
 Amtrak sold the 857 in 1984 to the Bluewater Chapter of the National Railway Historical Society in Saginaw, Michigan.
 They operated the car for several years until transferring ownership to the Tennessee Valley Railroad Museum in 2011.

 This car is unique from others in the Tennessee Valley Railroad Museum’s collection, in that it is known as a Grill Car.
 This lightweight car was built in 1948 by American Car & Foundry for the Missouri Pacific Railroad, later being sold to the Detroit & Mackinac Railroad for use in their corporate office train.
 The car was restored to service in 2009.
 It is painted to match coach 3101, which it is paired with on the Hiwassee River Railroad out of Etowah, TN.

 This heavyweight coach was built in 1924 by the Pullman Company for the Central of Georgia Railroad.
 Originally numbered 528, it was used on passenger trains such as the Man ‘O War and the Seminole.
 It would have originally resembled coach 1683, having been built with adjustable windows that could be opened and a clerestory roof, before being modernized in 1937.

 This heavyweight coach was built in 1925 by the Pullman Company for the Southern Railway, originally numbered 1653.
-It was built with adjustable windows that could be opened and a clerestory roof.
-However, the Southern Railway had the car modernized in 1936, sealing the windows, adding air conditioning, and changing the clerestory roof in favor of an arch roof.
+It was built with adjustable windows that could be opened and no air conditioning.
+However, the Southern Railway had the car rebuilt in 1940, sealing the windows and adding air conditioning.
+Today, the car has been reverted to open windows with the air conditioning removed.